-2 Upgrading an Existing Installation
+Section 2 Upgrading an Existing Installation

-To upgrade an existing installation of LISTSERV Maestro to the current version 2.0-9, do as follows:
+To upgrade an existing installation of LISTSERV Maestro to the current version 3.0-2, do as follows:

-On all hosts to be upgraded, log in with the account designated as the Maestro-owner (see Appendix C for details) and execute the self-extracting setup file "LISTSERVMaestro2.0-9-linux.bin".
+On all hosts to be upgraded, log in with the account which is currently configured as the run-user (see Appendix C for details) and execute the self-extracting setup file "LISTSERVMaestro3.0-2-solaris8-SPARC32.bin".
 (If necessary, you may need to perform a chmod on the file first, to make it executable.)